-(Duberria lutrix) - photo Luke Kemp
+Common Slug-eater (Duberria lutrix) - photo Luke Kemp

 JOHAN MARAIS is the author of various books on reptiles including the best-seller A Complete Guide to Snakes of Southern Africa.
-He is a popular public speaker and offers a variety of courses including Snake Awareness, Scorpion Awareness and Venomous Snake Handling.
-Johan is accredited by the International Society of Zoological Sciences (ISZS) and is a Field Guides Association of Southern Africa (FGASA) and Travel Doctor-approved service provider.
-His courses are also accredited by the Health Professions Council of South Africa (HPCSA).
+He is a popular public speaker and CEO of the African Snakebite Institute.
+The African Snakebite Institute (ASI) offers a variety of courses including Snake Awareness, Scorpion Awareness and Venomous Snake Handling.
+ASI is accredited by the International Society of Zoological Sciences (ISZS) and Travel Doctor-approved service provider.
+The courses are also accredited by the Health Professions Council of South Africa (HPCSA).
+ASI is the largest provider of quality snake handling and safety equipment in Africa.